ccb012100/git-util/README.md

-  a        Wrapper around `git-add` aa       Add updated and untracked files aac      Add updated and untracked files and then commit aamend   Stage updated and untracked files and amend the previous commit alias    List configured aliases auc      Commit updated files aumend   Stage updated files and amend the previous commit author   Reset author to current value of `user.author` and `user.email` for the last n commits conf     List config settings (excluding aliases)
+  a        Wrapper around `git-add` aa       Add updated and untracked files aac      Add updated and untracked files and then commit aaf      Add updated and untracked files and then commit aamend   Stage updated and untracked files and amend the previous commit alias    List configured aliases au       Add updated (but not untracked) files auc      Commit updated files auf      Add updated and (but not untracked) files aumend   Stage updated files and amend the previous commit author   Reset author to current value of `user.author` and `user.email` for the last n commits conf     List config settings (excluding aliases)